SynteLang/SynteLang/README.md

 	an empty directory named '.temp' (can contain a README file) an empty directory named 'recordings' (can contain a README.md)

-Open a terminal, navigate to the directory and type `go run .` to begin (the full stop is important). ◊ Open another terminal and type `go run . --info` similarly.
+Open a terminal, navigate to the directory and type `go run .` to begin (the full stop is important). ◊
+Open another terminal and type `go run . --info` similarly.
 This will display useful visual feedback as you input and run code.
 Open another terminal and type `go run . --listings` to view currently running code, this will also show mute status in italics.
 To display info and error messages open another terminal and type `tail -f info.txt`.
+To quit this, type `CTRL+C` (the 'Ctrl' key followed by the 'C' key at the same time)
 You may wish to arrange these terminal windows using a tiling window manager, terminal multiplexer, or equivalent.
 You may also wish to open `.syt` files contained in `.temp/` to edit them.
 These contain the running code, numbered by listing and will be reloaded automatically once saved.